soumithganji/AIDiary/SETUP.md

 **Alternative (if you have limited RAM/VRAM):**
 - `huihui-qwen3-vl-2b-instruct-abliterated-q4_k_m.gguf` (~1.5 GB) - Smaller quantized version

-Place the downloaded files in the `DiaryML/models/` folder.
+Place the downloaded files in the `AIDiary/models/` folder.

 ### Step 2: Install Python Dependencies

-Open a terminal/command prompt in the DiaryML directory and run:
+Open a terminal/command prompt in the AIDiary directory and run:

 ```bash
 cd backend